NablaVM/nabla/asm_instructions.md

     ldb r0 &EXAMPLE_INT     ; Load 3265 from its address into r0

     add r0 r0 $1            ; Add 1 to 3265, store in r0

-**NOTE:** WE NEED TO LOOK AT HOW WE ARE GOING TO USE SP, AND WHAT ROLE IT WILL PLAY IN THE VM - This is not yet worked through
-Perhaps instead of using sp at all, a 'reserve' keyword could be used and an 'address (@) ?' keyword could be used to specify a direct address location for ldw, etc

 ## Instruction Data